thierryc/far-side-of-the-moon-syntax/README.md

-# Dark Side of the Moon syntax theme for Atom.
+# Far Side of the Moon syntax theme for Atom.

 ## far-side-of-the-moon-syntax theme

-Dark Side of the Moon syntax theme Colors have been designed to be accessible to as many people as possible, even those who are visually impaired or experiencing any kind of colorblindness.
+Far Side of the Moon syntax theme Colors have been designed to be accessible to as many people as possible, even those who are visually impaired or experiencing any kind of colorblindness.

 Please, Give me your [feedback/suggestions](https://github.com/thierryc/far-side-of-the-moon-syntax/issues).